AngelMM26/InfoMax-python/README.md

 # InfoMax 🔍

 **InfoMax** is a lightweight search engine that crawls Wikipedia pages, indexes content using an inverted index, ranks results with PageRank, and serves them through a sleek frontend built with JavaScript and styled CSS.
-It's a complete end to end search engine implementation built from scratch using Python and Flask for the backend and vanilla JavaScript for the frontend. :)
+It's a complete search engine implementation built from scratch using Python and Flask for the backend. :)

 ---